KshitijDani/8BSleeplessCyberSec/README.md

 # 8BSleeplessCyberSec Agent

-Current State: The purpose of this code is to help me understand how to build an AI Agent.
+Current State: The purpose of this code is to help us understand how to build an AI Agent.
 The agent uses LangGraph to create a graph of the different stages in the Analysis pipeline.
 Currently we have the following nodes:
 [start]
    ↓
 [fetch_repo]